Aircraft Trajectory Dataset Augmentation in Latent Space: Conclusion

 \section{Conclusion}

-In this work, we have proposed a novel framework for aircraft trajectory dataset augmentation that leverages the representational capabilities of the Transformer as a sequence autoencoder and the probabilistic nature of the GMM as a generator.
+We have proposed a novel framework for aircraft trajectory dataset augmentation that leverages the representational capabilities of the Transformer as a sequence autoencoder and the probabilistic nature of the GMM as a generator.
 The effectiveness of ATRADA was validated using actual air traffic surveillance data.
-The results demonstrate that it generates more realistic aircraft trajectories that respect the operational constraints of real-world airspace.
+The results demonstrated that it generates more realistic aircraft trajectories that respect the operational constraints of real-world airspace.
 Given the highly constrained nature of air traffic operations due to safety concerns, the ability of ATRADA to generate trajectories that adhere to both aerodynamic and operational constraints is particularly advantageous.
-In summary, ATRADA not only exhibits better performance in generating realistic aircraft trajectories, but it could also be beneficial for various downstream tasks such as trajectory prediction and air traffic simulation.
+In summary, ATRADA exhibits better performance in generating realistic aircraft trajectories, and could be beneficial for various downstream tasks, such as trajectory prediction and air traffic simulation.